N3rdGirl-365/NotificationCentral/README.md

 you marked as important needs your attention, so that you never forget to keep up with your email, messages, assignments, and more.

+Current design uses javafx to build notification window with 5 buttons that when clicked, show the most recent notifications.
+And when clicked again, shrink back to the original size
+The window sits at the left side of screen and will sloat at top layer of screen, meaning a user can always have access to their current notifications.

 Link to project pages: https://n3rdgirl-365.github.io/